Will-Gilmour/Will-Gilmour/README.md

 # 👋 Hi, I’m @Will-Gilmour
 ## 👨‍⚕️ About Me

-I'm a medical doctor turned tech enthusiast, blending my expertise in healthcare with my passion for machine learning and AI.
+I'm a medical doctor turned AI engineer, blending my expertise in healthcare with my passion for machine learning and AI.
 With a deep understanding of both medical needs and technological possibilities, I'm on a mission to innovate healthcare solutions.

 ## 🎯 My Goals